 Once the weights get big though, a weightlifting belt is a good investment.
 The choice of poly or leather is really a personal preference, as long as it is comfortable through the range of motion of the squat, its job is solely to provide extra intra-abdominal pressure.

 This is not to say that every squat you perform should be belted though.
 My personal rule of thumb has always been that the belt goes on once the weights get beyond 1.5x bodyweight, and I got to this by trial and error.

 Again, much of this comes down to providing a level of mental reinforcement for the movement your about to perform.

 This could be an entire blog in and of itself, so I’ll keep it brief.
 You need to program for the outcome that you want.
 If your goal is a 5x5 PB, then on your work up to a PB you need to be training 5x5.

-The same applies from attempts at 1RM and even if you're aiming to PB the “will to live breaking” 20 rep squats.
+The same applies to attempts at 1RM and even if you're aiming to PB the “will to live breaking” 20 rep squats.

 Realise that this is a skill that you’re constantly developing and perfecting and that requires time.
 Also, realise that volume is required to perfect a skill, and programming is usually considered in 6-week blocks.

 Don’t be afraid to change up your rep schemes between programs in fear of “losing progress”.
 In the year I seriously developed my squat, I had two programs of 20 rep squats, despite my goal to increase my 2RM.
-When I returned to programs of doubles and triples, I quickly recovered my previous bests and pushed through them by programs end.
+When I returned to programs of doubles and triples, I quickly recovered my previous bests and pushed through them by the end of the program.

 Besides, anything feels easy after 20 rep squats!
 There is a direct relationship between muscle mass and squat strength, therefore, any way to break new muscle while practising the squat skill should remain on the cards.